 What is a Lyme Headache?

 Tissues and membranes surround the brain and spinal cord.
 Lyme bacteria travel to these areas, followed by inflammation trying to get rid of the bacteria.
-When the area becomes inflamed, the central nervous system becomes inflamed, leading to pain in your neck and head that cause aches.
+When the area becomes inflamed, the central nervous system becomes inflamed, leading to pain in your neck and head that causes aches.
 This is meningitis.

 Signs of a Lyme Headache